Chart Color Schemes

 In terms of cultural diversity, Balmoral records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Balmoral's cultural diversity was above average, with 10.5% speaking a language other than English at home and 24.7% born overseas.
-Christianity was the main religion, comprising 51.1%.
-Judaism was overrepresented at 0.3%, compared to Greater Brisbane's 0.1%.
+Christianity dominated the religious scene in Balmoral at 51.1%.
+Notably, Judaism was overrepresented at 0.3%, compared to Greater Brisbane's 0.1%.

 Frequently Asked Questions - Diversity